Types Of Turquoise

 Boulder Turquoise

-Mother Nature is Amazing!
+Mother Nature is amazing.
 When you look at Boulder Turquoise, you can see the veins running through the host rock.
 The Boulder Turquoise Mine is located in northeast Nevada.
 It was discovered by a Shoshone sheep herder.
 Production is small due to the remote location and winter weather.

 Read More